-Canon 1Ds Mark III versus Canon 5D Mark IV
+Canon 1Ds Mark III vs 5D Mark IV

-The Canon EOS-1Ds Mark III and the Canon EOS 5D Mark IV are two professional cameras that were revealed to the public, respectively, in August 2007 and August 2016.
+The Canon EOS-1Ds Mark III and the Canon EOS 5D Mark IV are two professional cameras that were officially introduced, respectively, in August 2007 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 1Ds Mark III has a resolution of 21 megapixel, whereas the 5D Mark IV provides 30.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1Ds Mark III has a resolution of 21 megapixels, whereas the 5D Mark IV provides 30.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 1Ds Mark III vs Canon 5D Mark IV
+Body comparison: Canon 1Ds Mark III vs 5D Mark IV

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark IV is notably smaller (27 percent) than the Canon 1Ds Mark III.
 Moreover, the 5D Mark IV is substantially lighter (36 percent) than the 1Ds Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.